Benny Agbayani: Personal life

 Agbayani is of Filipino, Samoan, and Hawaiian descent.
 He attended Saint Louis School, Hawaii Pacific University and the Oregon Institute of Technology (Oregon Tech).

-Agbayani and his wife Niela have three children; daughters Aleia and Ailana and son Bruin.
+Agbayani and his wife Niela have three children; daughters Aleia and Ailana, and son Bruin.
 Aleia attended UC Berkeley where she played for their softball team from 2020 to 2023.
-After graduating from Cal in the spring of 2023, she pursued master's degree in public health at Brigham Young University and played softball in the 2024 season.
-Ailana also attended Brigham Young University and played softball in the 2024 season.
+After graduating from Cal in the spring of 2023, she pursued a master's degree in public health at Brigham Young University, and played softball, in the 2024 season.
+Ailana also attended Brigham Young University, and also played softball, that same season.
 Ailana transferred to the University of Oklahoma for the 2025 season.
-Bruin played high school baseball for Saint Louis School and has committed to play for the University of Michigan starting in the fall of 2025.
-Bruin played for the Frederick Keys in the MLB Draft League before being drafted in the 6th round with the 179th pick in the 2025 MLB draft by the Minnesota Twins.
+Ailana currently plays as a professional softball infielder for the Chicago Bandits in the AUSL Bruin also attended Saint Louis School and now plays professional baseball.

-Following his retirement, Agbayani was hired as an educational assistant at Mililani High School in Oahu in 2010.
+Following his retirement from baseball, Benny Agbayani was hired as an educational assistant at Mililani High School in Oahu in 2010.

 As of December 2019, Agbayani was a ramp agent for Hawaiian Airlines.
 He was also the softball head coach at ʻIolani School in Honolulu, where both of his daughters attended and played softball.